 Alongside Leif Isaksen, I co-lead the Digital Humanities Lab at Exeter.
 The Lab’s mission is to embed digital methods into research and teaching across the College of Humanities at Exeter, and to provide a hub for exchange of ideas, methods teaching and research excellence.
 The Lab has specialisms in a range of DH fields, including geospatial applications, text encoding/editing, 2D and 3D imaging, and data sustainability & preservation.

-I am a second-year Ph.D. student in the Department of Humanities at York University, Toronto.
+I am a fourth-year Ph.D.
+Candidate in the Department of Humanities at York University, Toronto.
 My research in Digital Humanities is focused on the interrogation of post-humanistic identity construction for online collectivities through Digital Activism in India through Web API use for Big Data extraction.
 My other project posits a computational analysis of Genocide literature in the exploration of trauma and memory structures within these narratives through sentiment analysis.
 I am a member of the Canadian Society for Digital Humanities (CSDH/SCHN) and York Centre for Asian Research (YCAR) .
 My intention is to contribute innovatively to Digital Humanities scholarship.
 Feel free to get in touch for collaborative ideas in DH Projects!My email address is nanditha [at] yorku [dot] ca.